When Should You Upgrade Your Furnace?

 4. Excessive Noise

-If you are having to raise your voice to talk because your heating unit is too loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.
+If you are having to raise your voice to talk because your heating unit is abnormally loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.

 5. Temperature and Comfort Issues